matfish2/craft-optimum/README.md

 ### Requirements

-1. Craft CMS 4.x or later.
+Craft CMS 4.x or later.
-If using GA to track:
-2. A Google Analytics 4 (GA4) Account.
-3. Google Tag Manager script installed on the page (type `gtag` in the browser console to verify).

-> **_NOTE:_** While the last two points are not crucial for development, for the sake of completion it is recommended to create a dummy `gtag` [function](#local-development)
 ### Installation

 1. Include the package: